patrickdappollonio/kubectl-slice/README.md

   - [Examples](#examples)
   - [Contributing \& Roadmap](#contributing--roadmap)

-`kubectl-slice` is a neat tool that allows you to split a single multi-YAML Kubernetes manifest into multiple subfiles using a naming convention you choose.
+`kubectl-slice` is a tool that allows you to split a single multi-YAML Kubernetes manifest (with `--input-file` or `-f`), or a folder containing multiple manifests files (with `--input-folder` or `-d`, optionally with `--recursive`), into multiple subfiles using a naming convention you choose.
 This is done by parsing the YAML code and allowing you to access any key from the YAML object [using Go Templates](https://pkg.go.dev/text/template).

 By default, `kubectl-slice` will split your files into multiple subfiles following this naming convention that you can configure to your liking: